 Did you enjoy your drive around Lake Tahoe?
 Now it’s time to head back to Reno to grab dinner and relax in your hotel… or hit the city’s vibrant nightlife scene.

 During your stay in Reno, be sure to check out the murals in downtown and Midtown, or stroll through the Reno Riverwalk District in downtown and enjoy the Truckee River, carrying that fresh Tahoe water east towards Pyramid Lake.
+Don’t forget to check out our maps of Reno Tahoe for even more information on attractions and hotels.

 Whether you’re looking for some time outdoors, some fun in the sun at one of the best beaches at Lake Tahoe or simply a beautiful drive around the lake, driving around Lake Tahoe offers plenty of opportunities for adventure and relaxation, all within a short drive of downtown Reno.